 All the plumbing originates at the City Fill connection located on the roadside of the trailer.
 This is a standard 3/4" hose connection.
-Water is fed from this point into the mechanical room via 1/2" plastic tubing.
+Water is fed from this point, into the mechanical room via 1/2" plastic tubing.
+From that point forward the unit is supplied using 3/8" plastic tubing.
 Items supplied by this tubing include the toilets, sinks, and water heater.

-In units featuring the optional water heater, the temperature has been preset to approximately 104°F. The single push to operate faucets will supply warm water only and are timed for approximately 5 seconds.
+If your unit is supplied with a optional water heater, it will be located under the cabinet in the Men's restroom.
+The temperature has been preset to approximately 104° F, eliminating the need for a mixing valve.
+The single push to operate faucets will supply warm water only and are timed for approximately 5 seconds.
 The supply line to the water heater also contains a shut-off valve.
-This shut-off valve will normally remain open except when performing water heater maintenance.
+This shut-off valve will normally remain open except when performing water heater maintenance or when winterizing.

-On-Board: The freshwater tank is located in the Mechanical Room and can be filled by removing the fill cap, at the top of the tank.
+On-Board: If your unit is equipped with the On-Board Fresh Water System, you will find all of the components located in the mechanical room.
+This will include a fresh water tank, a fresh water pump and an expansion tank mounted above the fresh water tank.
+The fresh water tank is filled, by removing the fill cap, at the top of the tank.
 The water level indicator is the vertical clear plastic hose on the face of the water tank.
 The supply pump will operate based on demand.
 The expansion tank acts as a reserve, so the pump does not cycle continuously.

-The freshwater pump, powered through the 12V fuse panel, has an On/Off switch located directly below the fuse panel.
+The fresh water pump, powered through the 12V fuse panel, has an On/Off switch located directly below the fuse panel.

 Do not transport water to your site.
 Fill the tank at the nearest water source to your set-up site.
-When filling the freshwater tank, make sure the drain valve is in the closed position (turned to the side).
+When filling the fresh water tank, make sure the drain valve is in the closed position (turned to the side).

 Make sure the demand pump power switch is turned on during operation, so that the expansion tank (located above the water tank) is filled intermittently.